dekemvrios/phpview/README.md

 # README

 ## What is PhpView
-PhpView is a simple template engime for php.
+PhpView is a simple template engine for php.

 ## Requirements
 * solis/breaker : dev-master